Light: Light sources

 There are many sources of light.
 A body at a given temperature emits a characteristic spectrum of black-body radiation.
 A simple thermal source is sunlight, the radiation emitted by the chromosphere of the Sun at around 6000 K. Solar radiation peaks in the visible region of the electromagnetic spectrum when plotted in wavelength units, and roughly 44% of the radiation that reaches the ground is visible.
 Another example is incandescent light bulbs, which emit only around 10% of their energy as visible light and the remainder as infrared.
 A common thermal light source in history is the glowing solid particles in flames, but these also emit most of their radiation in the infrared and only a fraction in the visible spectrum.

-The peak of the black-body spectrum is in the deep infrared, at about 10 micrometre wavelength, for relatively cool objects like human beings.
-As the temperature increases, the peak shifts to shorter wavelengths, producing first a red glow, then a white one and finally a blue-white colour as the peak moves out of the visible part of the spectrum and into the ultraviolet.
-These colours can be seen when metal is heated to "red hot" or "white hot".
-Blue-white thermal emission is not often seen, except in stars (the commonly seen pure-blue colour in a gas flame or a welder's torch is in fact due to molecular emission, notably by CH radicals emitting a wavelength band around 425 nm and is not seen in stars or pure thermal radiation).
+The peak of the black-body spectrum is in the deep infrared, at about 10 micrometer wavelength, for relatively cool objects like human beings.
+As the temperature increases, the peak shifts to shorter wavelengths, producing first a red glow, then a white one and finally a blue-white color as the peak moves out of the visible part of the spectrum and into the ultraviolet.
+These colors can be seen when metal is heated to "red hot" or "white hot".
+Blue-white thermal emission is not often seen, except in stars (the commonly seen pure-blue color in a gas flame or a welder's torch is in fact due to molecular emission, notably by CH radicals emitting a wavelength band around 425 nm and is not seen in stars or pure thermal radiation).

 Atoms emit and absorb light at characteristic energies.
 This produces "emission lines" in the spectrum of each atom.
 Emission can be spontaneous, as in light-emitting diodes, gas discharge lamps (such as neon lamps and neon signs, mercury-vapor lamps, etc.) and flames (light from the hot gas itself—so, for example, sodium in a gas flame emits characteristic yellow light).
 Emission can also be stimulated, as in a laser or a microwave maser.

 Deceleration of a free charged particle, such as an electron, can produce visible radiation: cyclotron radiation, synchrotron radiation and bremsstrahlung radiation are all examples of this.
 Particles moving through a medium faster than the speed of light in that medium can produce visible Cherenkov radiation.
 Certain chemicals produce visible radiation by chemoluminescence.
 In living things, this process is called bioluminescence.
 For example, fireflies produce light by this means and boats moving through water can disturb plankton which produce a glowing wake.

 Certain substances produce light when they are illuminated by more energetic radiation, a process known as fluorescence.
 Some substances emit light slowly after excitation by more energetic radiation.
 This is known as phosphorescence.
 Phosphorescent materials can also be excited by bombarding them with subatomic particles.
 Cathodoluminescence is one example.
 This mechanism is used in cathode-ray tube television sets and computer monitors.